Dataproc Metastore is a fully managed, highly available, autohealing, serverless, Apache Hive metastore (HMS) that runs on Google Cloud.

 Support.
 Benefit from standard Google Cloud SLAs and support channels.

-- Authentication and IAM: Rely on standard OAuth authentication used by other Google Cloud products, which supports using granular IAM roles to enable access control for individual resources.
+- Authentication and IAM.
+Rely on standard OAuth authentication used by other Google Cloud products, which supports using granular Identity and Access Management roles to enable access control for individual resources.

-For more getting started information about Dataproc Metastore, see Core concepts.
+For more information about Dataproc Metastore, see Core concepts.